 The Left Book Club (1936–1948)

-At nearly 200 titles, the Mahn Center holds one of the largest sets of Left Book Club (LBC) editions in the U.S. The Club’s distinct orange and red cloth-bound books combined mass publishing with mass politics, as organizer Victor Gollancz sought to educate his readership on poverty and unemployment, socialist theory, and the threat of fascism every month for twelve years.
-Under his Victor Gollancz Ltd moniker he published 252 Left Books, most of them new publications, and reached 57,000 subscribers by 1939, a significant event in the publishing and political history of twentieth-century Britain.
+At over 200 titles, the Mahn Center holds one of the largest sets of Left Book Club (LBC) editions in the world.
+The Club’s distinct orange and red cloth-bound books combined mass publishing with mass politics, as organizer Victor Gollancz sought to educate his readership on poverty and unemployment, socialist theory, and the threat of fascism every month for twelve years.
+Together with John Strachey and Harold Laski, he published 252 Left Books, most of them new publications, and reached 57,000 subscribers by 1939, a significant event in the publishing and political history of twentieth-century Britain.
 During its first three years of rapid success, the LBC was not just a book service, but “a way of life” (Samuels 86).

-- Gollancz had run his own publishing firm since 1928 and realized that the wide-circulation book club model could bring radical politics to a popular audience.
+- Gollancz had run his own publishing firm since 1928, finding success in mystery novels but not in socialist books.
+In 1935 he realized that the book club model could bring radical politics to a popular audience.

-- Popular politicians and authors who published by the LBC include Clement Attlee, Stephen Spender, and George Orwell.
+- Popular authors who published in the LBC include Arthur Koestler, Stephen Spender, and George Orwell.

-- Over 1,000 LBC discussion groups formed across Britain, hosting lectures and social events.
+- Over 1,000 LBC discussion groups formed across Britain, hosting lectures and social events and attending rallies.